Withdrawal from the College

 Withdrawing from One or More Classes but not from the College (Dropping a Class)

-After the conclusion of the Class Change period during the first week of classes, class drops are initiated by completing a Class Drop form and the form is also available at the Office of the Registrar.
+After the conclusion of the Add/Drop period during the first week of classes, class drops are initiated by completing a Class Drop form.
+Students must contact a Learner Mentor to initiate this form.
 The form must be signed by the applicable officials and submitted to the Office of the Registrar.

 A course dropped after the Class Change period but before the Penalty Drop Date (approximately mid-semester) will have the notation “W” on the student’s permanent record.

 A course dropped after the Penalty Drop Date receives a grade of “W/F” (included in the computation of the student’s Richard Bland College grade point average).
-If medical or extenuating circumstances exist, and appropriate documentation can be presented to and approved by the Dean of Faculty and Academic Effectiveness, the grade of “M” (drop without academic penalty) will be assigned to the student’s permanent record.
+If medical or extenuating circumstances exist, and appropriate documentation can be presented to and approved by the Director of Academics, the grade of “M” (drop without academic penalty) will be assigned to the student’s permanent record.
 Please refer to the section concerning the College’s grading system.